-Culture shapes everything we do at The Children’s Guild Alliance.
+Culture shapes everything we do at The Children’s Guild.
 Our Transformation Education 8 provides a comprehensive way of creating a culture that engages every student and fosters achievement to the greatest extent possible, and experiences that meet the needs of every learner.
 Transformation Education 8 provides authentic, real world experiences that enable every child to thrive.

 The most significant characteristic of a Transformation Education program is the infusion of specific values throughout all aspects of the programs’ people, systems, environment, and curriculum.
 Daily culture card meetings reinforce the organization’s messages about agile thinking and flexibility.

 Focus on Well-being